stemforvirginia/stemforvirginia.github.io/_pages/about.md

 ***Teaching:*** Members in teaching positions (i.e. TA's) will post their thoughts on a course as well as recommendations for it.

-***Portfolio:*** Members who create something for their talk or otherwise can post their work here.
-This can include code, results from an experiment, etc.
+***Member Highlight:*** Members highlight themselves and interests here.

-***Blog Posts:*** I will figure out how to rename this page.
-Functionally, honest reviews of STEM courses will be posted here.
-It's often annoying to only see numeric values without context on sites like CourseForum, so the hope of this page is to alleviate vagueness.
+***Reviews:*** Honest reviews of STEM courses will be posted here.
+It's often impossible to make informed decisions about classes based solely off of numeric values without context on sites like CourseForum, so the hope of this page is to alleviate vagueness.